INSURING YOUR CAR

 South Australia

-In South Australia, you have to enter the details of your car before they’ll tell you how much you have to pay.
+In South Australia, you must enter the details of your car before they’ll tell you how much you have to pay.

 But in general terms, they price based on Districts.
-A four-cylinder car that will be garaged in District One (the highest risk) will cost about $670 for 12 months, while the same car garaged in District Two will cost around $545.
+A four-cylinder car that will be garaged in District One (the highest risk) will pay more than the same car garaged in District Two.

-In SA, you can choose from four different government-approved CTP providers, including AAMI.
+In South Australia, you can choose from five different government-approved CTP providers, including AAMI.

 Learn more about car registration in South Australia.